segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 - **Pick a casing convention:** We recommend *Title Case* for event names and *snake_case* for property names.
 Make sure you pick a casing standard and enforce it across your events and properties.

 - **Pick an event name structure:** As you may have noticed from our [specs](/docs/connections/spec/semantic/), we're big fans of the Object (`Blog Post`) + Action (`Read`) framework for event names.
-Pick a convention and stick to it!
+Pick a convention and stick to it.

 - **Don't create event names dynamically:** Avoid creating events that pull a dynamic value into the event name (for example, `User Signed Up (11-01-2019)`).
-If and when you send these to a warehouse for analysis, you end up with huge numbers of tables and schema bloat!
+If and when you send these to a warehouse for analysis, you end up with huge numbers of tables and schema bloat.

 - **Don't create events to track properties:** Avoid adding values to event names when they could be a property.
 Instead, add values as a property.
 For example, rather than having an event called "Read Blog Post - Best Tracking Plans Ever", create a "Blog Post Read" event and with a property like `"blog_post_title":"Best Tracking Plans Ever"`.